Köppen climate classification: BW: Arid climates

 The desert climate or arid climate (BW) is a dry climate sub-type in which there is a severe excess of evaporation over precipitation.
 The typically bald, rocky, or sandy surfaces in desert climates are dry and hold little moisture, quickly evaporating the already little rainfall they receive.
 Covering 14.2% of Earth's land area, hot deserts are the second-most common type of climate on Earth after the Polar climate.

 There are two variations of a desert climate: a hot desert climate (BWh), and a cold desert climate (BWk).
 To delineate "hot desert climates" from "cold desert climates", a mean annual temperature of 18 C is used as an isotherm so that a location with a BW type climate with the appropriate temperature above this isotherm is classified as "hot arid subtype" (BWh), and a location with the appropriate temperature below the isotherm is classified as "cold arid subtype" (BWk).

 Most desert/arid climates receive between 25 and 200 mm of rainfall annually, although some of the most consistently hot areas of Central Australia, the Sahel and Guajira Peninsula can be, due to extreme potential evapotranspiration, classed as arid with the annual rainfall as high as 430 mm.

 BWh: Hot deserts

 Hot desert climates (BWh) are typically found under the subtropical ridge in the lower middle latitudes or the subtropics, often between 20° and 33° north and south latitudes.
 In these locations, stable descending air and high pressure aloft clear clouds and create hot, arid conditions with intense sunshine.
-Hot desert climates are found across vast areas of North Africa, West Asia, northwestern parts of the Indian subcontinent, southwestern Africa, interior Australia, the Southwestern United States, northern Mexico, sections of southeastern Spain, the coast of Peru and Chile and parts of the Brazilian sertão.
+Hot desert climates are found across vast areas of North Africa, West Asia, northwestern parts of the Indian subcontinent, southwestern Africa, interior Australia, the Southwestern United States, northern Mexico, the coast of Peru and Chile, parts of the Brazilian sertão and the southeastern coast of Spain.
 This makes hot deserts present in every continent except Antarctica.
 At the time of high sun (summer), scorching, desiccating heat prevails.
 Hot-month average temperatures are normally between 29 and 35 C, and midday readings of 43–46 C are common.